 On the other hand, in the IT sector for example, there is a fair chance of finding work when you are capable of just speaking English.
 Many Portuguese speak and understand English.
 English is accepted in business.
 Not speaking Portuguese will not necessarily hurt you.

 Many people believe that having studied the Portuguese language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

-Applying for work in Portugal has changed dramatically over the past few years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Portugal has changed dramatically over the past few years, thanks to online recruitment databases and opportunities to email work search applications.
 Enhanced technologies have streamlined the work searching process as never before.
 Job candidates can now have their work application in front of a recruiter virtually seconds after a fruitful telephone discussion.

 Online work search resources are expanding quickly.
-The Internet is now the best place to access information about Portuguese jobs.
+The Internet is now the best place to access information about employment in Portugal.
 However, it is always best to use as many different work search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 Speculative applications, especially for recent graduates, are an important route to work in Portugal.
 Working in a holiday or a temporary work in the tourist sector can be a good stepping-stone to more permanent work.
 Networking is very important in Portugal – use your personal contacts!

 With work in Portugal, quite often, it is not what you know but whom you know

 Search for work in Portugal using the most powerful job search engine on the Internet to date!